Jerome Hall

-Early Years and Education
+Early years and education

 Hall was born in 1901 and grew up in Chicago, Illinois.
 He studied at the University of Chicago and was a Fulbright scholar, earning both his bachelor's in philosophy and his law degrees.
 He graduated from law school with honors in 1923.

 Career

 Hall became a member of the Illinois Bar in 1923, and began his legal career practicing corporate law in Chicago from 1923 to 1929.
-Even during this early stage of his career, the allure of teaching manifested itself, and he began teaching classes in public speaking and business law at the Indiana University Extension (now IU Northwest) in Gary, Indiana.
+Even during this early stage of his career, the allure of teaching manifested itself, and he began teaching classes in public speaking and business law at the Indiana University Extension (now Indiana University Northwest) in Gary, Indiana.
 These early teaching experiences fostered a love of teaching, and in 1929, he left his legal practice behind to teach full time, beginning at the University of North Dakota from 1929 to 1932.
 From 1932 to 1934 he taught as a special fellow at Columbia University, earning his Doctor of the Science of Law (Jur.Sc.D.) in 1935.
 From 1934 to 1935 he taught as a Benjamin Research Fellow at Harvard Law School, earning the degree of Doctor of Juridical Science (S.J.D.) in 1935.
-He next moved to Louisiana State University and taught as a professor of law from 1935-1939, before moving to Indiana.
+He next moved to Louisiana State University and taught as a professor of law from 1935 to 1939, before moving to Indiana.
 Hall spent the majority of his professional career as a professor of law at Indiana University Bloomington from 1939 to 1970.
 Upon retiring at 65, he was invited to join the esteemed Sixty-Five Club at University of California, Hastings College of the Law, where he continued to teach until 1986.